kctffs/news-on-the-go/README.md

     - <img width="710" alt="Commenting ERD" src="https://github.com/user-attachments/assets/c9c62f96-8460-44fb-9bc5-601a19ceb5b8">

 - ### Projects.
-  - Creating a project board full of user stories so the outlook of this project has critical critera needed to achieve the final steps to make the website professional.
+  - Creating a project board full of user stories so the outlook of this project has critical criteria needed to achieve the final steps to make the website professional.
     - <img width="1279" alt="User story" src="https://github.com/user-attachments/assets/273b1d00-414e-4a7a-b9c6-c8dec2c3c81a">
   - Throughout the project, revisiting this page helped ensure the website was on the right track as it became routine to check and re-read the criteria needed for each segment listed in the to-do list.
   - Each user story followed the same structure as a template was created for this project which followed the regime of: